-If a Member stops their plan, the plan is said to have lapsed.
-The lapse rate is the proportion of plans that lapse during a given period.
-The assumed rates of lapse and withdrawal used for the valuation are set based on recent lapse experience by main product groups.
+If a Member stops paying for their cover, the product is said to have lapsed.
+The lapse rate is the proportion of products that lapse during a given period.
+The assumed rates of lapse used for the valuation are set based on recent lapse experience by main product groups.